 What happens if I ignore a time-barred debt lawsuit in Arkansas?

 The court will not dismiss it automatically.
-The statute of limitations is an affirmative defense you must raise in a written answer.
+The statute of limitations is an affirmative defense you must set forth in a responsive pleading under Ark.
+R. Civ.
+P. 8(c).
 If you ignore the suit, the creditor can win a default judgment even on an expired debt, which can lead to wage garnishment or a bank levy.

 Can a collector still report an old Arkansas debt on my credit report?

 Possibly.
 The lawsuit deadline and the credit-reporting clock are separate.
-Under the federal Fair Credit Reporting Act most negative debts can appear for up to seven years, which is independent of the three- or five-year window to sue.
+Under 15 U.S.C. section 1681c(a), most collection and charged-off accounts can appear for up to seven years, which is independent of the three- or five-year window to sue.

 Is it illegal to sue on an expired debt in Arkansas?